 Two or more individuals carrying out a business.
-Assets and returns are typically shared internally, although the amount may differ.
+Assets and returns are typically shared internally, although the ratio may differ from partnership to partnership.

 - Limited Partnership

 A business owned by two or more individuals.
-At least one must be a General Partner, and one a Limited Partner.
+At least one owner must be a general partner and one a limited partner.

 - Limited Liability Partnership (LLP)

 Types of Singapore Company Incorporation

 - Employment Pass (EP)

 Applicable to foreigners who are equipped with years of management skills and a formal tertiary education and have also met the minimum salary requirement.

 Also known as the Entrepreneur Pass.
 This is for foreign entrepreneurs who are actively involved in business operations and who do not have a formal tertiary education.
 Applications can be made with the Ministry of Manpower (MOM).
 Approval of this visa is given on a case-by-case basis.